 The most successful salespeople don’t rely on luck.
-Learn more about the the winning routines that help them consistently close deals.
+Learn about the winning routines that help them consistently close deals.

 The most successful salespeople don’t rely on luck.
-They’re disciplined about building relationships, optimizing their sales funnel, and automating their processes – regardless of whether they’re selling from home or in the field.
+They’re disciplined about building relationships, optimising their sales funnel, and automating their processes – regardless of whether they’re selling from home or in the field.

-Leverage the power of your CRM platform to surface useful information about your leads.
-Others in your company may have added insights about leads and notes about previous interactions.
-Armed with that data — on their history with your company, the products or services that already pique their interest, and other notes — smart salespeople can enter conversations with the relevant background information they need.
+Armed with that data — on their history with your company, the products or services that already pique their interest, and other notes — you can enter conversations with the relevant background information you need.

-Plus, with the right CRM system, you’re able to automate a lot of otherwise extra steps, allowing you to create more touchpoints and connect information across silos.
+Plus, with the right CRM system, you’re able to automate a lot of administrative steps, allowing you to create more touchpoints and connect information across silos.
 This saves reps dozens of hours each month.
-That’s important because studies have shown that the average rep spends only one-third of their time actively selling.
-CRM data will also help you and your leaders forecast more accurately, as shown in the next image of a forecast divided by leader.
+That’s important because, as we saw in the latest State of Sales report, the average rep spends less than 30% of their time actively selling.

-You’ll be more productive if you can work from your phone instead of only from your desk.
-Fortunately, sellers have plenty of options for mobile sales tools today, including:
+You’ll be more productive if you can work from your phone instead of being chained to your desk.
+Fortunately, sellers today have plenty of options that allow them to sell from anywhere, including:

 - Video conferencing

 - Salesforce Inbox

 You can get a complete 360-degree view of everything from prospects to pipeline, on any device.